Image represents How to Optimize for Voice Search

 Natural Language Use

-For instance, you might type “best coffee shop in Cape Town” into a search engine, but you would likely speak the query as, “What’s the best coffee shop near me in Cape Town?”
+When searching for the best coffee shop in Cape Town through a search engine, users would type the query, but they would speak it as, “What’s the best coffee shop near me in Cape Town?”

 Voice Search - Question-Based Queries